-Excitement and stress (which they will experience in bucketloads) will release adrenalin in their bodies.
-This adrenalin will needs to be offset in order to rebalance.
+Excitement and stress (which they will experience in bucketloads) has flooded adrenalin into their bodies and this adrenalin will needs to be offset in order to rebalance.

-Our kids will need to deliberately plug into calm (and in doing so activate their parasympathetic nervous system).
-They can do this by using all the common-sense stuff you might anticipate.
+Our kids will need to deliberately plug into CALM (and in doing so activate their parasympathetic nervous system).
+They can do this by using some of the following:

 Anxiety is transferable and so is calm.
 Things like reading a book together, hair brushing, playing cards, watching a screen or painting nails all allow for two people to be close enough to transfer calm.

 LOTS OF TALKING

 Talking can be counterproductive if conversations aren’t “high quality”.
 Amongst other things, high quality conversations have a best time.
 Daily reflections should be done as early in the evening as possible as it is likely to active kid’s brains.
 After debriefing, it can be helpful to allow teens and young people to ’stare into the fire’ by watching TV as part of the family.

 Watching television relaxes you.
 The almost undetectable screen flicker is a perfect mechanism for lowering our brain waves into the alpha state, the condition we’re going for when we meditate.
 This is why it’s so effective for calming an agitated or over-stimulated kid! (of course – everything in moderation – not too much TV time that eats into sleep time and … see the next point!)